Location: 35°37'33.65"N, 74°53'27.96"W (35.62599, -74.89110)

 Sunk By: U-124 Survivors: 32 of 34 survived (2 dead)

 Significance: Casualty of World War II's Battle of the Atlantic

-The wreck site is located in a little over 200 feet of water, northeast of Cape Hatteras, N.C.
+The wreck site is located in a little over 200 feet of water, northeast of Cape Hatteras, North Carolina.
 The wreck is large, intact and upright on its keel.
 Sonar imaging suggests there remains a high degree of relief.

 Through historical research and with the assistance of the recreational diving community, NOAA believes it has identified the wreck site of Papoose.
 The confusion regarding the identification of some of the wrecks in the area stem from the USCG Gentian survey in 1943.
 During this survey, it was assumed that a wreck near Cape Lookout was Papoose and dismissed other USCG reports that remains of Papoose were reported off Cape Hatteras two days later.
 This type of confusion is understandable with a large number of shipwrecks so close together and the "fog of war" effect.

 Additionally, since 2008, with the assistance of local divers and avocational researchers, NOAA has determined that other initially reported shipwreck identities were incorrect and has been working to clarify their identities.
 Working with our partners, sites that had been identified as Mirlo, Papoose, W.E.
 Hutton, and San Delfino have now been more accurately identified as San Delfino, W.E.
 Hutton, Ario, and Papoose respectively (once believed Mirlo is in fact San Delfino; site of believed Papoose is actually W.E.
 Hutton; site of W.E.
 Hutton is Ario; and the site of believed San Delfino is actually Papoose).